royzding/spring-three-projects/readme.md

 # Microservices with Spring Cloud Advanced Demo Project

-In this project I'm demonstrating you the most interesting features of [Spring Cloud Project](https://spring.io/projects/spring-cloud) for building microservice-based architecture.
+In this project I'm demonstrating you the most interesting features of  [Spring Boot](https://spring.io/projects/spring-boot) / [Spring Cloud Project](https://spring.io/projects/spring-cloud) for building microservice-based architecture.

 ### Usage

-In the most cases you need to have Maven and JDK8+.
-In the fourth example with OpenShift you will have to run **Minishift** on your machine.
-The best way to run the sample applications is with IDEs like IntelliJ IDEA or Eclipse.
+In the most cases you need to have Maven and JDK 8/17/21.
+The best way to run the sample applications is with IDEs like Spring Tool Suite, IntelliJ IDEA or Eclipse.

 ## Architecture